Spring 2021 update:

 - Wash hands before beginning your research.

-- Library staff may examine laptops, notes, and other items when researchers exit the reading room.
+- Special Collections staff may examine laptops, notes, and other items when researchers exit the reading room.

 - Researchers may use digital cameras for same-day copying of unrestricted collections.
 Other options (not same day) for copying may be available.
-Please consult with library staff about other available copy services.
+Please consult with staff about other available reproduction services.

 - Personal identification information from the Special Collections Request System is kept for statistical and security purposes.
-The Special Collections Library will retain information collected from researchers indefinitely.
+JMU Libraries Special Collections will retain information collected from researchers indefinitely.

 - Know we are here to answer questions about research, collections, and proper handling of materials.

-A parking permit must be hung from the rear view mirror and may be obtained free of charge Monday-Friday 7:00 am – 5:00 pm from JMU Parking Services, located in the ground-level office of the Champions Parking Deck.
+In order to park on JMU’s campus, a parking permit must be hung from the rear view mirror and may be obtained free of charge Monday-Friday 7:00 a.m – 5:00 p.m from JMU Parking Services, located in the ground-level office of the Champions Parking Deck.
 See Parking Services Visitor FAQs for additional information.

 Class visits and Instruction